Veranep/TMCI_Kamiel_Baran_Vera/README.md

 ## Building a translation model

 ## Abstract
 The goal of this project is to create a functioning English-Dutch translation model.
-The model is trained on data from movie subtitles, by comparing both the English and the Dutch subtitle lines for the same movies.
-The exact approach with which we will build the translation model is still to be figured out.
-Ideally we want to create a model that can take any Dutch or English word as input, and gives a list of one or several words from the other language that are likely to mean the same.
-To evaluate the performance of our model, we will compare its output with other existing models that are proven to work.
+The data set contains English and Dutch translations of the same movie subtitles, which will be connected in the translation model to build the translator.
+The model consists of two Recurrent Neural Networks, an Encoder and a Decoder, which will transform the English input sentence to a tensor, and then to a Dutch output sentence.
+It is based on a PyTorch implementation, but extended by reversing the input sentences, and using different data formats.
+Evaluation will be done using the BLEU measure, giving each translated Dutch sentence/text a score out of 1, based on how much it corresponds to the target sentence/text.

 ## Research questions
 -	How to preprocess our data in a meaningful and helpful way?
 -	What is a suitable approach to making a translation model?
--	How can machine learning techniques be applied to enhance our model?
+-	How can machine learning techniques be applied to train our model?
 -	How to implement this approach into code that works with our data?
-- How can we evaluate the performance of our model, in comparison to an existing translation model?
+- 	How can we evaluate the performance of our model?

 ## Dataset
-We want to use the [OpenSubtitles dataset](http://opus.nlpl.eu/OpenSubtitles-v2018.php) on translated movie subtitles.
-We will first divide the dataset for easier reading, then pickle it as objects.
-We will possibly need to filter out punctuation and very unfrequent words, in both languages.
-Rather than using the .tmx format, we just got the lines in the .pkl format because we don't need all the utilities offered by a .tmx extension
+We used the [OpenSubtitles dataset](http://opus.nlpl.eu/OpenSubtitles-v2018.php) on translated movie subtitles.
+It consists of 3GB of English Dutch sentence pairs.
+But we did not use the whole dataset, due to the long training time.
+We filtered the sentence pairs to be no longer than 15 words, and the English sentence starting with [I, you, he, she, it, we, they] followed by [is, are, am, have, has, were, had] for less grammatical variance and more focused training.
+20% of these filtered sentence pairs were reserved for training.

-## A tentative list of milestones for the project
+## A final list of milestones for the project
 * Preprocessing
-  * Chunk the dataset to smaller bits
-  * Pickle as list objects
+  * Chunk into bits and pickle the dataset as list objects (Baran)
-  * Filter
-  * Sample the dataset
+  * Filtering on grammatical structure (Baran)
-* Training the model
+* Making the model
-  * Research into which kind of models and approaches exist
+  * Research into which kind of models and approaches exist (Kamiel)
-  * Decide on a couple of models to experiment with
-  * Analyze the data
-    * Frequency counts
-    * N-grams
+  * Implement the Sequence to Sequence Network code from [Pytorch]( https://pytorch.org/tutorials/intermediate/seq2seq_translation_tutorial.html) (Kamiel)
+  * Find a few ways to alter and enhance this standard model (Vera)
-    * Choose the most suitable model
+  * Training the model over our data (Baran and Vera)
 * Evaluating
-  * Compare the results of model with an existing gold standard
-  * Analyze accuracy
+  * Find a suitable evaluation measure for translation (Vera)
+  * Implement it in code (Vera)
+* Writing the report
+  * Introduction, the model, discussion, conclusion (Kamiel)
+  * Preprocessing and dataset (Baran)
+  * Tweaks to the model, evaluation (Vera)

 ## Documentation
-Since the data file is too big to be uploaded to Git, it should be downloaded [here](http://opus.nlpl.eu/download.php?f=OpenSubtitles/v2018/tmx/en-nl.tmx.gz) and put in the data folder, before running the .ipynb notebook.
-The notebook will assume the en-nl.tmx file is in the data folder.
+Since the data file is too big to be uploaded to Git, it can be downloaded [here](http://opus.nlpl.eu/download.php?f=OpenSubtitles/v2018/tmx/en-nl.tmx.gz).
+Our repository contains two ipython notebooks.
+One contains all the code to read in, preprocess and filter the data.
+The other contains the bulk of the code, with the basis code to create the translation model, the enhancements that we implemented, commands to perform the training, and evaluation.